waldronlab/curatedMetagenomicData/docs/_posts/2017-01-13-adding-new-data.md

 `make_documentation()` function, no arguments are required because the package directory structure can be assumed.
-Internally the function is also similar to the `make_documentation()` function in that it reads in each `ExpressionSet` object and serialized the information as required in the `metadata.csv` file.
+Internally the function is also similar to the `make_documentation()` function in that it reads in each `ExpressionSet` object and serializes the information as required in the `metadata.csv` file.
 In the final step of the `make_metadata()` function a line for each `ExpressionSet` is written to the `metadata.csv` file.
 It is important to note that this process does not overwrite the existing file and that is the desired behavior.
 In such a